 Boru’s army marches to Dublin

-In 1014, Brian gathered up his army and they made their way towards Dublin, as they approached however, the Irishmen of Meath, commanded by ex-high king Máel Sechnaill mac Domnaill, refused to take part in the battle.
+In 1014, Brian gathered up his army and they made their way towards the Viking settlement of Dublin, as they approached however, the Irishmen of Meath, commanded by ex-high king Máel Sechnaill mac Domnaill, refused to take part in the battle.
 This left him with 4,500 men outnumbering 1,000 or so under Sigtrygg, however they were not as well equipped with weapons and armour.
 Later they arrived outside the Dublin wars and set-up camp.
 That night Brian received the message that the Vikings had boarded their ships and set out to sea, deserting Sigtrygg.
 This however was a trick that was to mislead Brian.
 After nightfall the Vikings turned around and landed on the beaches of Clontarf, just over a mile to the north of Dublin, in order to surprise Brian’s army the next day.

 At the Battle of Clontarf